pyeventsourcing/eventsourcing/docs/topics/domain.rst

 When defining an explicit ``__init__()`` method, the ``id`` argument can be set on the object as ``self._id``.
-Assigning to ``self.id`` won't work because ``id`` is defined as a read-only property on the base aggregate class.
+Assigning to ``self.id`` won't work because :py:attr:`~eventsourcing.domain.Aggregate.id` is defined as a read-only property on the base aggregate class.

 ..
     #include-when-testing